manns79/period-homeostasis-near-hopf-bifurcation/README.md

 # Data and Code for *Period Homeostasis Near Hopf Bifurcation*

-This repository contains the Python code and data supporting Figures 1–4 in the manuscript *Period Homeostasis Near Hopf Bifurcation* by Steve Manns, Janet Best, and Martin Golubitsky.
+This repository contains the Python code and data supporting the manuscript *Period Homeostasis Near Hopf Bifurcation* by Steve Manns, Janet Best, and Martin Golubitsky.

 The simulations use the dimensionless Kim–Forger single-negative-feedback (SNF) model of the mammalian circadian clock.
-For a fixed value of the bifurcation parameter `K_d`, the code determines the interval of values of the input parameter `A` in which a periodic solution is expected, integrates the model, estimates the period from successive maxima of `M(t)`, and locates critical points of the period input-output function.
+For a fixed value of the bifurcation parameter `K_d`, the code determines the interval of values of the input parameter `A` in which a periodic solution exists, integrates the model, estimates the period from successive maxima of `M(t)`, and locates critical points of the period input-output function.
 These critical points are infinitesimal period homeostasis (IPH) points.